simphotonics/directed_graph/README.md

 If a comparator is specified, vertices are sorted accordingly.
 For more information see [comparator].

 Note: Several edges can be specified with one map entry.
-The key contains the vertex1 where the edges start and the value contains a list of vertices connected to vertex1 where the edges end.
+The key contains vertex1 where the edges start and the value contains a list of vertices connected to vertex1 where the edges end.